Overview

 - Built-in Torque Sensors: Torque sensors built into each joint support force feedback, impedance control, and safe collaborative work

-- Integrated Vision System: Gen3 is a research robot arm with built-in 2D/3D vision sensors, optimized for vision-based robot control
+- Integrated Vision System: Gen3 is a research robot arm with optional 2D/3D vision module, optimized for vision-based robot control

 - Lightweight Portability: Ultra-lightweight design with installation in under 30 minutes, easy to move between research teams, projects, and environments